Solicitor Ordinance and Permit

 Do-Not Solicit List

-An address can be added to the Do-Not Solicit List by filling out the online form here. or download a copy of the Do-Not Solicit Form and return to the Bedford Police Department, 2121 L. Don Dodson Drive.
+A homeowner may request their address be added to the Do-Not Solicit List by filling out the online form or by downloading a copy of the Do-Not Solicit Form and return to the Bedford Police Department, 2121 L. Don Dodson Drive.
 Your information will be submitted to the Bedford Police Department Community Services Division and added to the Do-Not Solicit List.